dimagi/open-source/docs/mobile_standards.md

 - Nullable types are handled appropriately with safe calls and nullability checks.
 - Use of Kotlin's built-in null safety features where necessary.
-- Change Java files to Kotlin when Java kotlin interncompability introduces un-necessary and significant booilerplate code.
+- Change Java files to Kotlin when Java-Kotlin intercompatibility introduces unnecessary and significant boilerplate code.

 ### Async Processing